-In LS detectors the primary detection channel of solar neutrinos is their elastic scattering with electrons.
-The signal spectrum is predicted with the following steps: generation of neutrino flux and energy spectrum considering oscillation in the Sun and the Earth, determination of the recoil electron rate and kinematics, and implementation of the detector response.
+In LS detectors, the primary detection channel for solar neutrinos is their elastic scattering with electrons.
+The signal spectrum is predicted with the following steps: generation of neutrino flux and energy spectrum, considering oscillation in the Sun and the Earth; determination of the recoil electron rate and kinematics; and implementation of the detector response.
 A two-dimensional spectrum of signal counts with respect to the visible energy and the solar zenith angle is produced and utilized in sensitivity studies.

-A. 8B neutrino generation and oscillation
+A. B neutrino generation and oscillation

-In this study, we assume an arrival $^8B$ neutrino flux of $(5.25\pm0.20)\times10^6$ /cm2/s provided by the NC channel measurement at SNO [25].
-The relatively small contribution $(8.25\times10^3$ /cm2/s) from hep neutrinos, produced by the capture of protons on $^3$ He, is also included in the calculation of ES signals.
-The $^8B$ and hep neutrino spectra are taken from Refs.
-[26, 27] as shown in Fig. 1.
-The neutrino spectrum shape uncertainties (a shift of about $\pm100$ keV) are mainly due to the uncertain energy levels of $^8Be$ excited states.
+In this study, we assume an arrival B neutrino flux of $(5.25\pm0.20)\times10^6$ /cm/s provided by the NC channel measurement at SNO [25].
+The relatively small contribution $(8.25\times10^3$ /cm/s) from hep neutrinos, produced by the capture of protons on He, is also included in the calculation of ES signals.
+The B and hep neutrino spectra are taken from Refs.
+[26, 27], as shown in Fig. 1.
+The neutrino spectrum shape uncertainties (a shift of approximately ±100 keV) are primarily due to the uncertain energy levels of Be excited states.
 The shape uncertainties are propagated into the energy-correlated systematic uncertainty on the recoil electron spectrum.
-The radial profile of the neutrino production in the Sun for each component is from from Ref.
+The radial profile of the neutrino production in the Sun for each component is taken from Ref.
 [28].

-The calculation of solar neutrino oscillation in the Sun follows the standard MSW framework [13, 14].
+Calculation of the solar neutrino oscillation in the Sun follows the standard MSW framework [13, 14].
 The oscillation is affected by the coherent interactions with the medium via forward elastic weak CC scattering in the Sun.
 The neutrino evolution function can be modified by the electron density in the core, which is the so-called MSW effect.
-However, due to the slow change in electron density, the neutrino evolution function reduces to an adiabatic oscillation from the position where the neutrino is produced to the surface of the Sun.
-Moreover, effects of evolution phases with respect to the effective mass eigenstates average out to be zero due to the long enough propagation distance of the solar neutrinos, resulting in decoherent mass eigenstates prior to arrival at Earth.
+However, because of the slow change in electron density, the neutrino evolution function reduces to an adiabatic oscillation from the position where the neutrino is produced to the surface of the Sun.
+Moreover, the effects of evolution phases with respect to the effect-ive mass eigenstates average out to be zero because of the sufficiently long propagation distance of the solar neutrinos, resulting in decoherent mass eigenstates prior to arrival on Earth.
 The survival probability of solar neutrinos is derived by taking all these effects into account.

-Fig. 1. $^{8}$ B $\nu{e}$ spectrum together with the shape uncertainties.
+Fig. 1. (color online) B $\nu_e$ spectrum together with the shape uncertainties.
 The data are taken from Ref.
 [26].

-During the Night solar neutrinos must pass through the Earth prior to reaching the detector, which via the MSW effect can make the effective mass eigenstates coherent again, leading to $v_e$ regenerations.
-Compared to Super-K (36°N), the lower latitude of JUNO (22°N) slightly enhances this regeneration.
-This phenomenon is quantized by measuring the signal rate variation versus the cosine of the solar zenith angle ( $\cos \theta_z$ ).
-The definition of $\theta_z$ and the effective detector exposure with respect to 1 A.U. in 10 years of data taking are shown in Fig. 2.
-In the exposure calculation, the sub-solar points are calculated with the python library PyEphem [29] and the Sun-Earth distances given by the library AACGM-v2 [30].
+During the Night, solar neutrinos must pass through the Earth prior to reaching the detector, which via the MSW effect can make the effective mass eigenstates coherent again, leading to $v_e$ regeneration.
+Compared with Super-K (36°N), the lower latitude of JUNO (22°N) slightly enhances this regeneration.
+This phenomenon is quantized by measuring the signal rate variation versus the cosine of the solar zenith angle $(\cos \theta_z)$ .
+The definition of $\theta_z$ and the effective detector exposure with respect to 1 A.U. for 10 years of data acquisition are shown in Fig. 2.
+In the exposure calculation, the sub-solar points are calculated with the Python library PyEphem [29], and the Sun-Earth distances are given by the library AACGM-v2 [30].
 The results are consistent with those in Ref.
 [31].
-The Day is defined for $\cos \theta_z < 0$ , and the Night for $\cos \theta_z > 0$ .
-The $\nu_e$ regeneration probability is calculated assuming a spherical Earth and using the averaged 8-layer density from the Preliminary Reference Earth Model (PREM) [32].
+The Day is defined as $\cos \theta_z < 0$ , and the Night is defined as $\cos \theta_z > 0$ .
+The $v_e$ regeneration probability is calculated assuming a spherical Earth and using the averaged 8-layer density from the Preliminary Reference Earth Model (PREM) [32].